-Luigi Zingales Booth School of Business The University of Chicago 5807 S. Woodlawn Avenue Chicago, IL 60637 and NBER luigi.zingales@ChicagoBooth.edu The 2008 financial crisis witnessed the largest intervention of the U.S. government in the financial sector.
-The stated goal of this intervention was to "restore confidence to our financial system", 1 through a massive transfer of resources from the taxpayers to the banking sector.
+The 2008 financial crisis witnessed the largest intervention of the US government in the financial sector.
+The stated goal of this intervention was to "restore confidence to our financial system," through a massive transfer of resources from the taxpayers to the banking sector.
 From an economic point of view, such an intervention is justified only in the presence of a market failure that the government could help alleviate.
 If this market failure is present, then the government intervention should create, not just redistribute, value.
 Did this intervention create value or was it simply a massive transfer of resources from taxpayers to financial institutions?
 If it did create value, why?
 What can we learn about the possible cost of financial distress in financial institutions?

-To answer these questions we estimate the costs and benefits of the largest U.S. government intervention into the financial sector, announced on Monday, October 13, 2008.
-The plan included a \$125bn preferred equity infusion in the nine (ten if we consider Wachovia still independent) largest U.S. commercial banks joined by a three year Government guarantee on new unsecured bank debt issues.
-For brevity, throughout the paper we refer to the U.S. Treasury - FDIC joint plan as the "Paulson's Plan," after the name of the then U.S. Treasury Secretary, Hank Paulson.
+To answer these questions, we estimate the costs and benefits of the US government plan announced on Monday, October 13, 2008.
+The plan included a \$125 bn preferred equity infusion in the nine (ten if we consider Wachovia still independent) largest US commercial banks joined by a three-year government guarantee on new unsecured bank debt issues.
+For brevity, throughout the paper we refer to the US Treasury-Federal Deposit Insurance Corporation (FDIC) joint plan as "Paulson's Plan," after the name of the then US Treasury Secretary, Hank Paulson.